JangMC/Python/README.md

 # Python

-#samples of work using Python
+samples of projects using Python